 Losing your driving privileges is one of the most difficult parts of dealing with a DWI in Missouri.
 It is important to understand how a DWI arrest can lead to a suspended license, how to keep your license, and how to fight a criminal conviction.
 Your experienced Missouri DWI lawyer can challenge both the administrative license suspension and the criminal DWI charges.
-Contact the Joshua Wilson Law Firm with any questions or concerns you have about how a DWI can affect your license.
+Contact the Higher Level Legal Law Firm with any questions or concerns you have about how a DWI can affect your license.

 Administrative License Suspension After a DWI in Missouri

 Under Missouri law, The Department of Revenue imposes a suspension or revocation of driving privileges based on a DWI arrest that is separate from the criminal process.
 The Department of revenue can take action against your license after an arrest where:

 - Your blood alcohol content (BAC) was over the legal limit; or

 - You refuse to submit to a chemical BAC test.

 The administrative action is imposed even if the ticket is disposed of in court or reduced to a lesser charge.

 After a DWI arrest in Missouri, the police or law enforcement will generally take away your driver's license and provide a paper temporary permit.
 The temporary permit is only good for 15 days from the date of the notice if you do not request a hearing.
 After the permit expires, the driver's license will be effectively suspended by the Department of Revenue, even if the criminal case has not even gone to court.